 The fees and charges indicated herein are as of the date of printing.
 Queen's College reserves the right to make changes to the regulations, fees and charges listed below.
+Tuition fees will increase as of January 2022.

 Regulations Governing Payment of Fees and Charges